Champii/dotfiles/README.md

       - `if let` like `if Err e = run!`
       - Allow any characters into strings and chars
       - Fix nested multiline dot (indent problem)
-      - Escaped string, char and Nested string
+      - Escaped string, char and Nested string, and allow spaces.
+Basically dont do anything to it (maybe let the lexer take care of that ?)
+      - Deconstruct function arguments declaration
+      - Allow function signature in impl
+      - Fix fmt indent and multiline struct instance

     - Low priority list:
       - Auto export current item `< struct Foo`